 A patient-centered approach of patients with chronic respiratory diseases such as COPD is not new in pulmonary medicine.
 Indeed, the first authoritative statement of pulmonary rehabilitation from the American College of Chest Physicians, published in 1974, introduced pulmonary rehabilitation already as an art of medical practice, wherein an individually tailored, multidisciplinary program was formulated.
 Through accurate diagnosis, therapy, emotional support and education, this program stabilizes or reverses both physiopathological and psychopathological manifestations of pulmonary diseases.
 Also, it attempts to return the patient to the highest possible functional capacity allowed by the handicap and overall life situation.
 In 1994, the National Institutes of Health defined pulmonary rehabilitation as a multidimensional continuum of services for the patient and the family supplied by an integrated team of specialists in complementary disciplines, with the goal of the patient living and functioning independent within society.
+In 1994, the National Institutes of the patient living and functioning independent within society.

 The 2013 ATS/ERS statement defined pulmonary rehabilitation as a comprehensive intervention based on thorough assessment followed by patient-tailored therapies designed to improve the physical and psychological condition of people with chronic respiratory disease and to promote the long-term adherence to health-enhancing behaviors.
 The latter part of the definition fits with the definition provided in the addendum in the American Association for Respiratory Care stipulating that pulmonary rehabilitation should be both restorative and preventive.
+48